johnbillion/query-monitor/CONTRIBUTING.md

 ## Running the Tests

-To run the whole test suite which includes unit tests and linting:
+To run the whole test suite which includes unit tests, linting, and static analysis:

 	composer test